dilshankarunarathne/docker-notes/README.md

   `cd /home` will change the working directory to the home directory of the user.
 * `mkdir` command can be used to **create** a **directory**.
 * To get to the current user's home directory we can use `cd ~` command.

-To create a new file, we can use the `touch` command.
+* To create a new file, we can use the `touch` command.
+Using this command, we can create multiple files at once.